chriscareycode/nagiostv-react/README.md

 Compatible with Nagios 4

 NagiosTV is a user interface (UI) for the Nagios open source monitoring system.
-This is a version of NagiosTV for Nagios 4.x.

-This user interface is designed to be viewed on a TV or on your desktop to quickly see if all your services are up or down.
-This is not meant to be a replacement for the entire Nagios web interface, but an alternate way to look at the “what’s down?” part.
+This user interface is designed to be viewed on a TV, phone, or desktop to quickly see if all your services are up or down.
+This is not meant to be a replacement for the entire Nagios web interface, but a way to just look at the “what’s down?” part.

 Some of the features: